andrew-stclair/SteamCMD-Automation/README.md

 # Installation
 setup an amazon EC2 instance with the official ubuntu image

-set the User Data to the following:
+set the User Data to the following, editing the vars for the server you want:

 ```
 #!/bin/bash